Pentagon chief on inaugural tour of Europe to shore up ties

 Pentagon chief on inaugural tour of Europe to shore up tiesNew

 BERLIN (AP) — U.S. Defense Secretary Lloyd Austin is taking an inaugural tour of Europe nearly a year after President Donald Trump ordered U.S. troop cuts to Germany as a kind of punishment for Berlin.
-Austin arrived in Berlin on Monday for talks with Germany officials and is scheduled this week to visit NATO headquarters in Belgium.
-He also will meet with British defense officials in London.
-Austin is likely to assure German officials of intentions by the Biden administration to keep troops in Germany, though the number is subject to discussion.
-He wants to shore up partnerships that are a cornerstone of the post-World War II order.
+Austin arrived in Berlin on Monday for talks with German officials and is scheduled this week to visit NATO headquarters in Belgium.
+Austin also will meet with British defense officials in London.
+Austin on Tuesday assured German officials of intentions by the Biden administration to keep troops in Germany and announced a decision to add 500 troops.
+Austin wants to shore up partnerships that are a cornerstone of the post-World War II order.